nawhi/cpp-test-template/README.md

 # Test Project Template

-A template C++ project using CMake and Boost::Test.
+A template C++ project using CMake and the Doctest framework.
+Tested on MacOS and Ubuntu Linux, and should also work in VC++.

 ## Compilation instructions (Linux)
 From project root: